dextersealy/ruby-on-tracks/README.md

 In the example application ```controllers/gifs_controller.rb``` implements the application controller.

-It's *show* and *search* actions do not explicitly render results, but instead rely on ControllerBase to automatically render the default namesake template when an action neither renders nor redirects.
+Its *show* and *search* actions do not explicitly render results, but instead rely on ControllerBase to automatically render the default namesake template when an action neither renders nor redirects.

 ```ruby
 require_relative '../lib/controller_base'